nhsconnect/Events-Management/pages/messages/messages/nipe_outcome_1.md

 The `NIPE Outcome` event message represents a record of a New Born Physical Examination outcome in relation to a patient.
 Either creation, an update or deletion of the record.

 All "NIPE Outcome" event messages that are published to the NEMS **MUST** be created inline with guidance and requirements specified on this page and on the [Generic Event Message Requirements](explore_genreic_event_requirements.html) page.
+Where requirements on this page contradict the requirements on the Generic Event Message Requirements page, then the requirements on this page take precedence.

 ## Bundle Structure